Powerlifting: Federations

 Of these federations, the oldest and most prominent is the IPF, which comprises federations from over 100 countries located on six continents.

 The IPF is the federation responsible for coordinating participation in the World Games, an international event affiliated with the International Olympic Committee.
 The IPF has many international affiliates.

 Different federations have different rules and different interpretations of these rules, leading to a myriad of variations.
 Differences arise on the equipment eligible, clothing, drug testing and aspects of allowable technique.

 Further, the IPF has suspended entire member nations' federations, including the Russian Federation, Ukraine, Kazakhstan, Iran, India and Uzbekistan, for repeated violations of the IPF's anti-doping policies.

 In January 2019, USA Powerlifting (at the time, an affiliate of the IPF) updated their policy to exclude transgender participation, in accordance with IOC guidelines.

-On March 1, 2022, the IPF announced that Russia and Belarus has been temporarily banned from competition due to Russia's invasion of Ukraine and the president of Belarus, Alexander Lukashenko, supporting Russia's invasion.
+On 1 March 2022, the IPF announced that Russia and Belarus has been temporarily banned from competition due to Russia's invasion of Ukraine and the president of Belarus, Alexander Lukashenko, supporting Russia's invasion.

 Rank and classification

 There are several classifications in powerlifting determining rank.
 These typically include Elite, Master, Class I, II, III, IV.
 The Elite standard is considered to be within the top 1% of competing powerlifters.
-Several standards exist, including the United States Powerlifting Association classifications, the IPF/Powerlifting America, USAPL (single-ply) classifications, the APF (multi-ply) classifications, and the Anti-Drug Athletes United (ADAU, raw) classifications.
+Several standards exist, including the United States Powerlifting Association classifications (USPA), the IPF/Powerlifting America, USAPL (single-ply) classifications, the APF (multi-ply) classifications, and the Anti-Drug Athletes United (ADAU, raw) classifications.

 The Master classification should not be confused with the Master age division, which refers to athletes who are at least 40 years old.